Are you interested in learning more about what ball pythons eat to survive?

 If you are worried about the risk of live prey, definitely opt for frozen.

-You might have to get a little creative if you have a picky eater, but frozen prey offers good nutrition with little risk.
+If you have a picky eater, you might have to get a little creative, but frozen prey offers good nutrition with little risk.

 Other Reasons My Ball Python Won’t Eat?